ITS Style Guide

 is not intended as such.
 If, after reading

 If good documentation for a software product is available from another source, from another university or from the vendor of the software, you may want to consider obtaining permission to use all or part of it before writing a new document.
 However, before ITS can reproduce information from other sources, in either hard copy or online form, we must receive permission to do so.
 We must also give appropriate credit for such use.
 Below are some guidelines to follow.
-If you have questions about copyrights, contact Strategic Communications staff.

 - Copyright does not have to be explicitly stated (though as a good practice, it ought to be).
 Assume everything is owned under copyright rules.